Blumen Hugel Farm in Hino, Shiga Prefecture, is an agricultural park where you can enjoy beautiful Japanese flowers that vary depending on the season.

 In the lovely landscape inspired by a German townscape, there are attractions including flower gardens and places where you can interact with animals, restaurants serving local vegetables, workshops, hands-on classrooms, greenhouses, and more.

-Here we’ll share about the attractions here that adults and children alike can enjoy throughout the day.
+Here we’ll share about the attractions here that families can enjoy throughout the day.

 By car, it takes about 20 minutes from the Meishin Expressway Gamo Smart Interchange.

-Immediately on the left after entering the park, there was a sign announcing that the Blume Dog Run (no charge for use) opened on Saturday, March 10, 2018.
+Immediately on the left after entering the park, there was a sign indicating the Blume Dog Run (no charge for use).

-I eagerly looked forward to seeing the German architecture and colorful flowers in the park.
-If you go to Blumen Hugel you can take a break from your daily life and spend a special time here experiencing what it is like on a dairy farm.
+I eagerly looked forward to seeing German architecture and colorful flowers in the park.
+If you go to Blumen Hugel, you can take a break from your daily life and spend a special time here experiencing what it is like on a dairy farm.